 Bites Versus Slice

-OK, so before I made sugar free caramel slice bites, I made a slice version (you know, square like) and everything was good, until I went to cut it into actual slices.
+Before I made sugar free caramel slice bites, I made a slice version and everything was good, until I went to cut it into actual slices.
 I had made the base, the caramel, and the homemade chocolate topping.
 I had let it set in the fridge.
 Then I attempted to cut it into nice little portion controlled squares.

 This is when I turned to my trusty silicone mini muffin tray that creates perfect portion controlled pieces every time!
 No cutting required, and they are easy to get out once they are set.
 When I made them a week later, it was a completely different experience.
 The making, and the eating!